ligato/docs/docs/user-guide/get-vpp-agent.md

  - "172.17.0.1:2379"
 ```

-Start the VPP Agent with the config flag (default path to .conf file is `/opt/vpp-agent/dev`):
+Start the vpp-agent with the config flag (default path to the etcd.conf file is `/opt/vpp-agent/dev`):
 ```
 vpp-agent --etcd-config=/opt/vpp-agent/dev/etcd.conf
 ```